taciturnaxolotl/RapidRAW/README.md

 ## Getting Started

-You have two options to run RapidRAW:
+You have several options to run RapidRAW:

 **1. Download the Latest Release (Recommended)**